eclipsu/Eclipsu/README.md

 Hi, I am [Eclipsu]() passionate about stuff like programming and computers. 🧑‍💻

 * 🧑‍💻 Currently learning python and Cpp
-* 💻 Learning VIM, GIMP and BASH as Linux.
+* 💻 Learning VIM, GIMP and BASH and Linux.
 * 📖 Preping for my finals (9 class)